Laroy-Milton/covid-death-prediction/README.md

 Use `deactivate` to exit the active virtual environment if needed.

 #### Usage
++ IMPORTANT
+    - Increase performance time by setting n_jobs = -1 in utils.py.
+Setting it to -1 will utilize all cpu processors.
+      Setting n_jobs = 1 will utilize 1 processor.
+It is currently set to 5
 + Steps to run `Project3.py` are:
     - Ensure `source setup_env.sh` has been run at least once previously
     - Run `source activate_env.sh` to activate the virtual python environment